TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 ### Skill Interface Configuration

 > Voice User Interface Configuration, develop via Amazon Alexa Skills Developer Portal
-> > Second component to ceate a Skil where we specify Utterences
+> > Second component to ceate a Skill where we specify Utterences
 > > > It is composed of:
 > > > > Utterences
 > > > > Slot Types